intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ## Requirements/Dependencies

 Our code has been tested on Windows10 using python 3.7.6.
-The mentioned time responses correspond to a working station embedded with Intel Core i7-9700 (3GHz) processor and 32 GB RAM.
 The next libaries are necessary:

 - Numpy
 - bioBERT